ShohinEshonov/c-snake/README.md

-# Game of Life in C
+# Snake Game in C
 Simple game of snake in C with ncurses

 ## Quick start